15 Top Trails For Hiking In Los Angeles

 13. Gabrielino Hike

-This mostly flat kid-friendly hike begins along a paved service road with industrial views of the NASA Jet Propulsion Laboratory, and morphs into stunning countryside views as it follows a meandering stream.
+Next on our list of best hikes in Los Angeles is this mostly flat kid-friendly trail which begins along a paved service road with industrial views of the NASA Jet Propulsion Laboratory, and morphs into stunning countryside views as it follows a meandering stream.
 Hikers past several shady picnic areas, thick groves of towering sycamores and maple trees.
 An an Adventure Day Pass is required to park at the trailhead in the Chantry Flats parking lot.
 There is also ample street parking.

 Trailhead address: (Chantry Flats Recreation Area) Santa Anita Canyon Rd Sierra Madre, CA 91025